Kate Daley

 Abstract

-Background: Mental health difficulties are highly prevalent yet access to support is impeded by barriers of stigma, cost and availability.
-These issues are even more prevalent in low- and middle-income countries, and use of digital technology is one way to overcome these barriers.
-Digital health interventions have been shown to be effective but often struggle with low engagement rates, particularly in the absence of any human support.
+Background: Mental health difficulties are highly prevalent, yet access to support is limited by barriers of stigma, cost, and availability.
+These issues are even more prevalent in low- and middle-income countries, and digital technology is one potential way to overcome these barriers.
+Digital mental health interventions are effective but often struggle with low engagement rates, particularly in the absence of human support.
 Chatbots could offer a scalable solution, simulating human support at a lower cost.
 Objective: To complete a preliminary evaluation of engagement and effectiveness of Vitalk, a mental health chatbot, at reducing anxiety, depression and stress.
-Methods: Real world data was analysed from 3629 Vitalk users who had completed the first phase of a Vitalk program (‘less anxiety’, ‘less stress’ or ‘better mood’).
-Programs were delivered through written conversation with the chatbot.
+Methods: Real world data was analyzed from 3,629 Vitalk users who had completed the first phase of a Vitalk program ("less anxiety," "less stress" or "better mood").
+Programs were delivered through written conversation with a chatbot.
 Engagement was calculated from the number of responses sent to the chatbot divided by days in the program.
-Results: Users sent an average of 8.17 responses / day.
-For all three programs, target outcome scores reduced between baseline and follow up with large effect sizes for anxiety (Cohen's d = -0.85), depression (Cohen's d = -0.91) and stress (Cohen's d =-0.81).
+Results: Users sent an average of 8.17 responses per day.
+For all three programs, target outcome scores reduced between baseline and follow up with large effect sizes for anxiety (Cohen's d = −0.85), depression (Cohen's d = −0.91) and stress (Cohen's d = −0.81).
 Increased engagement resulted in improved post-intervention values for anxiety and depression.
-Conclusion: This study highlights the potential of a chatbot to reduce mental health symptoms in the general population within Brazil.
-Whilst findings show promise, further research is required.
+Conclusion: This study highlights a chatbot's potential to reduce mental health symptoms in the general population within Brazil.
+While findings show promise, further research is required.

 Citation